 6.2 Other interim measures may include: restrictions on a student's movement on campus, non-association/no contact directives, suspension of student privileges, or others as necessary.
-The interim conditions are in no way to be construed as indicative of guilt, and shall remain in place until the allegations are disposed of under the procedures for addressing student misconduct under the Code of Conduct, and/or this Protocol for responding to Student-at-Risk.
+The interim conditions are in no way to be construed as indicative of guilt, and shall remain in place until the allegations are disposed of under the procedures for addressing student misconduct under the Code of Conduct, and/or these Policy's for responding to Students at-Risk.